ptogias/academic-kickstart/content/authors/admin/_index.md

 Panagiotis is a proactive, results-driven analyst with a passion for information analysis and a solid track record of developing solutions and interpretations.
 He is well-versed in creating information and data structures that optimize data management, capturing, delivery and quality.
 Proficient with R for statistical computing and graphics in predictive analytics and machine learning algorithms.

-He has a combined of more than three years of experience that includes both academic and private sector jobs as a researcher and data analyst / business intelligence analyst.
+He has a combined of more than three years professional experience that includes both academic and private sector jobs as a researcher and data analyst / business intelligence analyst.